AqwamCreates/DataPredict/docs/HighValueProjectTutorials/EconomySystems.md

     * Minimal implementation takes a minimum of 30 minutes using DataPredict™.

-* Dynamic Pricing For In-Game Currencies (Use TD Actor-Critic + Diagonal Gaussian Policy + Tanh activation outputs to multiply with base cost and then add with the base cost to get new effective cost.)
+* Dynamic Pricing Models (Use TD Actor-Critic + Diagonal Gaussian Policy + Tanh activation outputs to multiply with base cost and then add with the base cost to get new effective cost.)

 * Virtual Currency Velocity (Use non-linear KalmanFilter variants due to data not being linear.)